-FIDM awards academic credit for test scores of four [4] or higher on individual higher-level IB courses.
+FIDM awards academic credit for test scores of four (4) or higher on individual higher-level IB courses.
 Credit is awarded at the time of matriculation and is based on the scores earned on the IB examinations.
 All credit awarded will be recorded on the student's permanent record and will be included in the credit total toward degree requirements.
-Credit will be awarded for 1000- and 2000-level course work.
-Credits awarded may count toward general education requirements.
+Credit will be awarded for lower division general studies course work at FIDM (courses numbered 1000 and 2000).
 Questions regarding IB credit equivalencies should be directed to the Chairperson of General Studies.